-3.4.
+13.4.
 Contributions

 Council will also receive cash contributions from time to time from community groups contributing towards capital projects.
-This income is not guaranteed, and is subject to the capacity of the community group involved in the project.
+This income is not guaranteed and is subject to the capacity of the community group involved in the project.

 Council also receives cash contributions for open space reserves.
-This money is held in trust for specific purpose open space projects and doesn't go towards the cost of delivering services.
+This money is held in trust for specific purpose open space projects.

-3.5.
+13.5.
 Other income